Medical Care Criteria Committee, July 2016

 The NYSDOH strongly recommends that all New York State birth facilities use the pediatric HIV testing services at the Wadsworth Center.
 The Wadsworth Center uses the APTIMA HIV-1 RNA Qualitative Assay, which has been demonstrated to identify HIV infection earlier in non-breastfed infants than methods based on PCR amplification of proviral DNA.
-See Diagnosis of Pediatric HIV Infection in HIV-Exposed Infants.
+See the NYSDOH AI Diagnosis of HIV in Exposed Infants Guideline.

 Quantitative HIV-1 RNA Tests: Quantitative HIV-1 RNA tests are widely available and have been approved by the FDA only for monitoring prognosis of HIV-1 infection and response to antiretroviral treatment.
 Although regulatory restrictions may prevent laboratories from reflexing to a quantitative HIV-1 RNA test as part of the diagnostic testing algorithm, the NYSDOH recommends that clinicians order quantitative HIV-1 RNA for the presumptive diagnosis of acute HIV infection.
-The performance qualities of the HIV-1 viral load tests are discussed further in Virologic and Immunologic Monitoring.
+The performance qualities of the HIV-1 viral load tests are discussed further in the NYSDOH AI Virologic and Immunologic Monitoring Guideline.

-For further guidance in identification and management of acute HIV infection, see Diagnosis and Management of Acute HIV Infection.
+For further guidance in identification and management of acute HIV infection, see the NYSDOH AI Diagnosis and Management of Acute HIV Guideline.

-- Ramos EM, Harb S, Dragavon J, Coombs RW.
-Clinical performance of the Multispot HIV-1/HIV-2 rapid test to correctly differentiate HIV-2 from HIV-1 infection in screening algorithms using third and fourth generation assays and to identify cross reactivity with the HIV-1 Western Blot.
+Ramos EM, Harb S, Dragavon J, et al. Clinical performance of the Multispot HIV-1/HIV-2 rapid test to correctly differentiate HIV-2 from HIV-1 infection in screening algorithms using third and fourth generation assays and to identify cross reactivity with the HIV-1 Western Blot.
 J Clin Virol 2013;58(Suppl 1):e104-e107.
 [PubMed]

 Reasons for False-Positive, False-Negative, and Indeterminate HIV Testing Results